 - Up to 25 Java VMs can be monitored concurrently.
 The Java VMs that can be monitored concurrently are those which are uniquely identified by the Cluster WebUI (with Identifier in the Monitor(special) tab) - Connections between Java VMs and JVM monitor resources do not support SSL. - It may not be possible to detect thread deadlocks.
 This is a known problem in Java VM.
 For details, refer to "Bug ID: 6380127" in the Oracle Bug Database - The JVM monitor resources can monitor only the Java VMs on the server on which the JVM monitor resources are running. - The Java installation path setting made by the Cluster WebUI (with Java Installation Path in the JVM monitor tab in Cluster Property) is shared by the servers in the cluster.
 The version and update of Java VM used for JVM monitoring must be the same on every server in the cluster. - The management port number setting made by the Cluster WebUI (with Management Port in the Connection Setting dialog box opened from the JVM monitor tab in Cluster Property) is shared by all the servers in the cluster. - Application monitoring is disabled when an application to be monitored on the IA32 version is running on an x86_64 version OS. - If a large value such as 3,000 or more is specified as the maximum Java heap size by the Cluster WebUI (by using Maximum Java Heap Size on the JVM monitor tab in Cluster Property), The JVM monitor resources will fail to start up.
-The maximum heap size differs depending on the environment, so be sure to specify a value based on the capacity of the mounted system memory. - If you want to take advantage of the target Java VM load calculation function of coordination load balancer is recommended for use in SingleServerSafe. - If "-XX:+UseG1GC" is added as a startup option of the target Java VM, the settings on the Memory tab on the Monitor(special) tab in Property of JVM monitor resources cannot be monitored before Java 7.
+The maximum heap size differs depending on the environment, so be sure to specify a value based on the capacity of the mounted system memory. - If "-XX:+UseG1GC" is added as a startup option of the target Java VM, the settings on the Memory tab on the Monitor(special) tab in Property of JVM monitor resources cannot be monitored before Java 7.
 It's possible to monitor by choosing Oracle Java (usage monitoring) in JVM Type on the Monitor(special) tab after Java 8.